IBMStreams/streamsx.topology/python/sphinx/source/scripts/runner.rst

 Overview
 ********

-Submits a Streams application to the Streaming Analytics service.
+Submits or builds a Streams application to the Streaming Analytics service.

 The application to be submitted can be: